flowerinthenight/hedge-cb/README.md

 WIP: A port of [hedge](https://github.com/flowerinthenight/hedge) for AWS.

 A sample cloud-init [startup script](./startup-aws-asg.sh) is provided for spinning up an [Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-groups.html) with the ClockBound daemon already setup and running.
+You need to update the `ExecStart` section for the real connection value.
+Note that this is NOT recommended though.
+You should use something like IAM Role + Secrets Manager, for instance.

 ```sh
 # Create a launch template.
 ImageId here is Amazon Linux, default VPC.